iainctduncan/papers/source/features_usage.rst

-An interesting feature of buffers is that the abstraction of the buffer of samples can be accessed by multiple Max objects by referring to the buffer by name, the name being provided as an argument to the **buffer** object that instantiates the buffer.
+An interesting feature of buffers is that the abstraction of the buffer of samples can be accessed by multiple Max objects by referring to the buffer by name, the name being provided as an argument to the **buffer** object that instantiates the buffer, allowing, for example, many objects to access the same audio sample.

 Scheme for Max provides a collection of functions for reading and writing to and from buffers and tables, as well as convenience functions for